 In December 2004, the FASB issued SFAS 123R, which requires the measurement of all employee share-based payments to employees, including grants of employee stock options, using a fair-value-based method and the recording of such expense in our consolidated statements of income.
 The accounting provisions of SFAS 123R are effective for the first annual reporting period beginning after June 15, 2005.
 We are required to adopt SFAS 123R in the first quarter of fiscal 2006.
 The pro forma disclosures previously permitted under SFAS 123 no longer will be an alternative to financial statement recognition.
 See "Stock-based Compensation" above for the pro forma net income (loss) and net income (loss) per share amounts, for fiscal 2003 through fiscal 2005, as if we had used a fair-value-based method similar to the methods required under SFAS 123R to measure compensation expense for employee stock incentive awards.
-Although we have not yet determined whether the adoption of SFAS 123R will result in amounts that are similar to the current pro forma disclosures under SFAS 123R will result in amounts that are similar to the current pro forma disclosures under SFAS 123R and expect the adoption will have a significant adverse impact on our consolidated statements of operations and net income (loss) per share.
+Although we have not yet determined whether the adoption of SFAS 123R will result in amounts that are similar to the current pro forma disclosures under SFAS 123, we are evaluating the requirements under SFAS 123R and expect the adoption will have a significant adverse impact on our consolidated statements of operations and net income (loss) per share.